|Season:||Mid-July to August|

 4 Tubing Options1.
 Tube Rental: Mild to Wild rents tubes made of a sturdy material (to handle the rocks).
 It has handy handles to hang onto!
 Cost: $17 for the day.

-2. Tube Rental plus Shuttle: We offer a shuttle service along with the tube for $25 (for 10 or more people – join another group if you have less).
+2. Tube Rental plus Shuttle: We offer a shuttle service along with the tube for $25 (for 10 or more people).

 The following access points are suggested for getting on and off the river.
 It is NEVER recommended that tubers go through Smelter Rapid near Santa Rita Park.
 Smelter Rapid is for experiences boaters only, in crafts that you can steer.
 For those seeking the adventure of Smelter Rapid, we recommend a guided inflatable kayak trip!